-With the exception of BoE Licensed Material and the DNB Licensed Material, this CORIE Guideline is the copyright of the RBA.
+With the exception of BoE Licensed Material and the DNB Licensed Material, this CORIE guide is the copyright of the RBA.

-With exception of the BoE Licensed Material and the DNB Licensed Material, this CORIE Guideline is provided under a Creative Commons Attribution 4.0 International License (CC BY 4.0 Licence) and may be used in accordance with the terms of that licence.
-The materials

-17 &lt;u>https://www.bankofengland.co.uk/-/media/boe/files/financial-stability/financial-sector-continuity/cbest-implementation-guide covered by this licence may be reproduced, published, communicated to the public and adapted provided that the RBA is properly attributed as set out below.
+With exception of the BoE Licensed Material and the DNB Licensed Material, this CORIE guide is provided under a Creative Commons Attribution 4.0 International License (CC BY 4.0 Licence) and may be used in accordance with the terms of that licence.
+The materials covered by this licence may be reproduced, published, communicated to the public and adapted provided that the RBA is properly attributed as set out below.
 Use of these materials is also subject to the disclaimers below.